What are Milia?

 - Hydroxycapric acid

-According to the Food and Drug Administration (FDA), AHAs are safe to use if certain conditions are met.1 These include:
+According to the Food and Drug Administration (FDA), AHAs are safe if certain conditions are met.1 These include:

 - A concentration of 10% or less